Lawmakers, military brass working to eliminate racial injustice in nation’s armed forces

 WASHINGTON, D.C.
-(NEXSTAR) – American institutions, from law enforcement to Hollywood, are re-examining their own ranks for racial bias.
+(WDVM) – American institutions, from law enforcement to Hollywood, are re-examining their own ranks for racial bias.

 The US military is following suit.